 Good quality lighting results in increased performance, concentration and wellbeing.
 All things that are crucial for learning wherever the educational setting.
 This is especially important where the rehabilitation of the prisoner is the primary objective.

-Robust luminaires are required in applications such as libraries and class rooms to provide a safe yet noninstitutional feel to development areas.
+Robust luminaires are required in applications such as libraries and class rooms to provide a safe yet noninstitutional feel.

-Luminaires installed in custodial education blocks should include daylight sensors to control the level of artificial light.
-These light fittings can then remain unlit when natural light levels are adequate, also helping reduce energy and running costs.
+Daylight sensors should be incorporated to control the level of artificial light.
+These light fittings will remain unlit when natural light levels are adequate, also helping reduce energy and running costs.

 Section 19 of the Estates Directorate technical standard STD/E/SPEC/018 sets out a range of standards custodial luminaires must comply with.
 Prison education blocks are flexible spaces so we recommend 500 lux at desk height as recommended by CIBSE LG5 and BS EN12464-1:2011.
 Vertical illuminance should also be considered.